Camerieri

 Camerieri (Waiters) is a 1995 Italian comedy-drama film written and directed by Leone Pompucci.
 The film won two Silver Ribbons, for best screenplay and best supporting actress (to Regina Bianchi).

 Plot summary

-In a lonely restaurant on the beach, 4 waiters and the cook / his aide from Philippine are left alone by their senior boss (Ciccio Ingrassia) who goes to the hospital for a sudden illness, on the last day before selling the place to dysfunctional family of a rich furniture factory owner.
-The new management is, still undecided on whether to keep the place as it is, or convert the location into further expansion of his main business, firing everybody.
+In a lonely restaurant on the beach, four waiters and the cook along with his aide from the Philippines are left alone by their senior boss (Ciccio Ingrassia) who goes to the hospital for a sudden illness, on the last day before selling the place to dysfunctional family of a rich furniture factory owner.
+The new management is still undecided on whether to keep the place as it is or convert the location into further expansion of his main business, firing everybody.

-The fate of the staff depends on this decision, as they are all barely getting by with this job, from a marginalized state in society.
-They suffer from gambling addiction, mental problems, immigration issues or inexperience.
-The new owner Salvatore Azzaro, an old Roman hick, and his has decided to put them to a test by celebrating there a wedding anniversary.
+The fate of the staff depends on this decision, as they are all barely getting by with this job.
+They suffer from gambling addiction, mental problems, immigration issues, and inexperience.
+The new owner Salvatore Azzaro, an old Roman hick, has decided to put them to a test by throwing a party for a wedding anniversary.